 The statical or first moment of area (Q) simply measures the distribution of a beam section’s area relative to an axis.
 It is calculated by taking the summation of all areas, multiplied by its distance from a particular axis (Area by Distance).

 In fact, you may not have realized it, but if you’ve calculated the centroid of a beam section then you would have already calculated the first moment of area.
 Also, this property, often denoted by Q, is most commonly used when determining the shear stress of a beam section.

 Since beam sections are usually made up of many geometries we first need to split the section into segments.
-After this, the area and centroid of each segment is calculated to find the overall statical moment of area.
+After this, the area and centroid of each segment is calculated to find the overall statical moment of the area.